 Just a few minutes before we reached our destination, it started pouring.
 We debated about just going back to the B&B, we wouldn’t be able to see the sunset with this weather.
 I know in Scotland the weather can change quickly, and we had driven all the way there so we thought we should at least explore a bit.

 We put on our rain jackets and got out of the car.
 It was rough out there, very windy and heavy rain.
-We went to the beginning of the trail and it starts with lots of steep steps going down.
+We headed to the beginning of the trail.
+The Neist Point hike starts with lots of steep steps going down.
 Again I was tempted to turn around but we had come all the way there, plus the scenery was so beautiful.
 So we started down the steps holding on tight to the handrail.

 It’s about a 20 minute walk, not counting time for pictures, from the parking lot to the Neist Point lighthouse.
 You use the same path to return to your car.
 The only part that is difficult is climbing the stairs back up to the parking lot.
 There is a nice handrail, but the stairs are steep.
-Please be careful if the weather conditions are not ideal.
+Please be careful hiking to this Skye lighthouse if the weather conditions are not ideal.

 It ended up being a bit too cloudy for us to really get a good sunset.
 Still, I really enjoyed my visit.
 The area is so beautiful and definitely doesn’t need a sunset to make the visit worthwhile.
 I will definitely go back to Neist Point next time I am in Isle of Skye and see if I can catch the sunset.
+I would also like to visit the other Isle of Skye lighthouses.
 What other sunset watching places do you have on your list?
 I would love to hear about them in the comments.

-Expert Tips for Visiting the Neist Point Lighthouse:
+Expert Tips for Visiting the Neist Point Lighthouse, Scotland:

 - Be prepared for the single lane road that you have to drive on to get to Neist Point.
 Make sure you understand the driving rules.